dfinance/docs/getting_started/run_smart_contract.md

 ## Smart contracts introduction

-**Dfinance** platform allows writing smart contracts in Move language developed by by Facebook's Libra and can be executed by Move VM.
+**Dfinance** platform allows writing smart contracts in Move language developed by Facebook's Libra and can be executed by Move VM.

 Also, **Dfinance** provides [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=damirka.move-ide), so you can download [VSCode](https://code.visualstudio.com/) and then install the plugin for Move language with syntax and errors highlight, compilation support, and language server support from the box.